By Ed Cropley and Olivia Kumwenda-Mtambo

 In a country where many follow evangelical denominations, some held outdoor services in fields and parks.

-Muslims in the mostly Indian neighborhood of Lenasia in south Johannesburg held a commemoration in a local hall.
+Muslims in the mostly Indian neighbourhood of Lenasia in south Johannesburg held a commemoration in a local hall.

 Newspaper editorials urged South Africans and the world to learn from a man hailed as "the Great Reconciler' for the way he bridged and broke the apartheid racial divide that split South Africa for centuries, and brought its people together.